Backup and DR

 This article provides an overview of ways to back up your Windows computer.
 It addresses both desktops and servers.
-We will discuss methods of file-level, full-system and application-aware backup and recovery.
+We will discuss methods of file-level, application-aware and full system backup and restore.

 File-Level Backup and Recovery